michellesklee/predicting_home_values/README.md

 Predict home values based on real estate and business-related features in Denver Metro area.

 ## Background
-Home appraisals and valuations are critical factors in the home buying and selling process.
-These estimates may influence the list and sale price, the amount of time a property is on the market, and the perceived health of an area.
-The real estate website [Zillow](https://www.zillow.com) assigns home value estimates for homes in the U.S., calculated with data regarding the home's location, features, and market conditions.
+Home appraisals and valuations are critical components of the home buying and selling process.
+These estimates may influence list and sale price, the amount of time a property is on the market, and the perceived health of an area.
+The real estate website [Zillow](https://www.zillow.com) assigns home value estimates for homes in the U.S., calculated with data regarding the home's location, recent sale prices of comparable homes, features of the home, and market conditions.

 While the Zillow estimate has been criticized for [lacking accuracy](https://www.washingtonpost.com/news/where-we-live/wp/2014/06/10/how-accurate-is-zillows-zestimate-not-very-says-one-washington-area-agent/?noredirect=on&utm_term=.ac4b2039e5f1), it is still one of the most widely accessed and freely available home appraisal estimations.
-The goal of this current project was to develop a model that predicts the Zillow Home Valuation Index (ZHVI) based on features collected by Zillow as well as business license data from the [City and County of Denver](https://www.denvergov.org/opendata/search?tag=business%20licenses).
+The goal of this project is to develop a model that predicts the Zillow Home Valuation Index (ZHVI) based on features collected by Zillow as well as business license data from the [City and County of Denver](https://www.denvergov.org/opendata/search?tag=business%20licenses).
+The number of new licenses issued by type (e.g., liquor, short term rentals) was examined due to its potential indication of [neighborhood]("https://www.stlouisfed.org/~/media/Files/PDFs/Community-Development/Research-Reports/NeighborhoodCharacteristics.pdf?la=en") and [economic]("https://www.citylab.com/life/2015/11/the-connection-between-vibrant-neighborhoods-and-economic-growth/417714/") growth.

 ## I. Exploratory Data Analysis
 ![2016-2018](https://github.com/michellesklee/analytic_capstone/blob/master/images/ZHVI2016-2018.png)